 |

 You now have a self-testing build that runs your application and infrastructure tests after every commit.
-If you keep growing this suite of automated tests, and you regularly integrate changes from all of your developers, then your code will always be in a deployable state.
-But how do you actually do the deployments?
+If you keep growing your test suite, and all your developers regularly integrate their work, your code will always be in a deployable state.
+But how do you actually deploy it?
 That’s the topic of the next section.

 Continuous delivery (CD) is a software development practice where you ensure that you can deploy to production at any time in a manner that is fast, reliable, and sustainable.
 You could choose to deploy daily, several times a day, thousands of times per day, or even after every single commit that passes the automated tests; this last approach is known as continuous deployment.
 The key with CD is not how often you deploy, but to ensure that the frequency of deployment is purely a business decision—not something limited by your technology.